 8) Increases Your Musical Communication Skills

-Have you ever tried to understand what it is about your favorite song that makes it great?
+Have you ever tried to understand what it is about your favourite song that makes it great?
 Well, understanding how chords work can not only help you understand but also help you learn the song.

 This understanding translates to not only learning songs but also playing gigs with other musicians, expressing to another musician chord structure in a songwriting section, and also being able to improvise your own chord changes during your next studio session or live gig.